WillJRoper/GravyLensing/README.md

    The executable `gravy_lens` will then be placed in the project root.

-4. **Export segmentation models for C++**
+## Generating Segementation models

-We provide a unified Python script, `get_models.py` (in the `models/` directory), to generate high-performance TorchScript or ONNX artifacts for the C++ inference pipeline.
+Before running GravyLensing you will need some segmentation models to detect people in the frame.
+We provide a unified Python script, `get_models.py` (in the `models/` directory), to generate TorchScript or ONNX artifacts for the C++ inference pipeline.
 It currently supports two backbones—DeepLabV3 and LR-ASPP—and four export formats.

-NOTE: ONNX is not yet supported in the C++ app but will be soon.
+NOTE: ONNX is not yet supported in the C++ app but will be.

 **Install prerequisites**